learn-academy-2022-charlie/treasure-hunt-Tactika/README.md

   - destructured board from state
   - updated board at index clicked to represent tree emoji
   - updated state to render new tree

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+  - new branch: win-lose
+  - created random number for treasure location
+  - if treasure clicked money bag emoji will be displayed
+  - created click event to change item to bomb

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.